aerotoad/Thud/README.md

 Then LinkedIn [bought it](https://www.theverge.com/2013/4/11/4214206/linkedin-buys-news-reader-pulse-for-a-reported-90-million) and shortly after [ruined it](https://www.theverge.com/2015/6/17/8793547/linkedin-pulse-news-reader-app-update).

 Ever since that terrible day I've wandered the barren landscape of the app stores waiting for a worthy contender.
 I've tried it all: the feedly official app, different feedly clients like Inoreader, Flipboard, Google News and Apple News.
-I even tried some Microsoft news apps ¯\_(ツ)_/¯.
+I even tried some Microsoft news apps :weary:.

 And yet, to this day, I haven't been able to find a replacement that offers a similar user experience... so I decided to take the matter into my own hands and code it myself.